Amazon Simple Storage Service controls

 Schedule type: Change triggered

-This control checks if an Amazon S3 bucket has been configured to use Object Lock.
-The control fails if the S3 bucket isn't configured to use Object Lock.
+This control checks whether an Amazon S3 general purpose bucket has Object Lock enabled.
+The control fails if Object Lock

 You can use S3 Object Lock to store objects using a write-once-read-many (WORM) model.
 Object Lock can help prevent objects in S3 buckets from being deleted or overwritten for a fixed amount of time or indefinitely.
 You can use S3 Object Lock to meet regulatory requirements that require WORM storage, or add an extra layer of protection against object changes and deletion.